symfony/symfony-docs/reference/constraints/UniqueEntity.rst

             }
         }

-Now, the message would be bound to the form field of the ``port`` with this configuration.
+Now, the message would be bound to the ``port`` field with this configuration.

 ignoreNull